 Preparing and implementing special area management plans for important coastal areas.

-Planning for the use of ocean resources.
+Planning for the use of ocean and Great Lakes resources.

 Adoption of procedures and enforceable policies to help facilitate the siting of energy facilities and Government facilities and energy-related activities and Government activities which may be of greater than local significance.

 Adoption of procedures and policies to evaluate and facilitate the siting of public and private aquaculture facilities in the coastal zone, which will enable States to formulate, administer, and implement strategic plans for marine aquaculture.

-Limits on grants
+Interstate coastal management planning to facilitate collaborative coastal management to foster resilient natural resources management and to resolve management conflicts.

+Assessing environmental justice implications of coastal zone management activities to improve program guidance, strategies, and policies to enhance equity for disadvantaged communities.

+Definitions

+For the purpose of this section, the term “enhancement” means

+actions undertaken to improve a State coastal zone management program’s ability to attain one or more coastal zone enhancement objectives which will result in new or revised enforceable policies or other regulatory actions; or

+projects which advance one or more of the coastal zone enhancement objectives.

+For the purpose of this section, the term “program change” means the addition of new enforceable policies, or the revision or removal of existing enforceable policies of approved State coastal zone management programs.

+This includes boundary changes, new enacted legislation or executive orders, and regulations.

+This does not include program reorganizations which do not change enforceable policies or regulations, State issued guidance documents on enforceable policies, new strategies or plans which do not change enforceable policies or regulations.

+Authorization of Coastal Zone Enhancement Grants

-Subject to the limitations and goals established in this section, the Secretary may make grants to coastal states to provide funding for development and submission for Federal approval of program changes that support attainment of one or more coastal zone enhancement objectives.
+The Secretary may make grants to any coastal state with an approved coastal zone management program for the purpose of development and implementation of coastal zone enhancement objectives.

-In addition to any amounts provided under section 1455 of this title, and subject to the availability of appropriations, the Secretary may make grants under this subsection to States for implementing program changes approved by the Secretary in accordance with section 1455(e) of this title.

-Grants under this paragraph to implement a program change may not be made in any fiscal year after the second fiscal year that begins after the approval of that change by the Secretary.

-Evaluation of State proposals by Secretary

 The Secretary shall evaluate and rank State proposals for funding under this section, and make funding awards based on those proposals, taking into account the criteria established by the Secretary under subsection (d) of this section.
-The Secretary shall ensure that funding decisions under this section take into consideration the fiscal and technical needs of proposing States and the overall merit of each proposal in terms of benefits to the public.
+The Secretary shall ensure that funding decisions under this section take into consideration the fiscal and technical needs of proposing States and are consistent with the rules and regulations promulgated under section 306.

+The Secretary may provide grants for phased projects to develop and implement coastal zone enhancement objectives.

 Promulgation of regulations by Secretary

-Within 12 months following November 5, 1990, and consistent with the notice and participation requirements established in section 1463 of this title, the Secretary shall promulgate regulations concerning coastal zone enhancement grants that establish—
+The Secretary shall promulgate regulations concerning coastal zone enhancement grants that establish—

-specific and detailed criteria that must be addressed by a coastal state (including the State's priority needs for improvement as identified by the Secretary after careful consultation with the State) as part of the State's development and implementation of coastal zone enhancement objectives;
+specific and detailed criteria that must be addressed by a coastal State (including the State's priority needs for improvement as identified by the Secretary after careful consultation with the State) as part of the State's development and implementation of coastal zone enhancement objectives;

-administrative or procedural rules or requirements as necessary to facilitate the development and implementation of such objectives by coastal states; and
+administrative or procedural rules or requirements as necessary to facilitate the development and implementation of such objectives by coastal States; and

 other funding award criteria as are necessary or appropriate to ensure that evaluations of proposals, and decisions to award funding, under this section are based on objective standards applied fairly and equitably to those proposals.

-No State contribution required
+Regulations promulgated by the Secretary shall take into consideration synchronizing timing of evaluations, plans, and funding schedules to align enhancement objectives identified in evaluations and plans with funding cycles for projects under this section to meet those objectives.
+State contribution

 A State shall not be required to contribute any portion of the cost of any proposal for which funding is awarded under this section.